kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/cron-jobs.md

 ### Concurrency policy

 The `.spec.concurrencyPolicy` field is also optional.
-It specifies how to treat concurrent executions of a job that is created by this CronJob.
+It specifies how to treat concurrent executions of a Job that is created by this CronJob.
 The spec may specify only one of the following concurrency policies:

-* `Allow` (default): The CronJob allows concurrently running jobs
+* `Allow` (default): The CronJob allows concurrently running Jobs
-* `Forbid`: The CronJob does not allow concurrent runs; if it is time for a new job run and the previous job run hasn't finished yet, the CronJob skips the new job run
+* `Forbid`: The CronJob does not allow concurrent runs; if it is time for a new Job run and the previous Job run hasn't finished yet, the CronJob skips the new Job run
-* `Replace`: If it is time for a new job run and the previous job run hasn't finished yet, the CronJob replaces the currently running job run with a new job run
+* `Replace`: If it is time for a new Job run and the previous Job run hasn't finished yet, the CronJob replaces the currently running Job run with a new Job run

-Note that concurrency policy only applies to the jobs created by the same cron job.
+Note that concurrency policy only applies to the Jobs created by the same cron Job.
-If there are multiple CronJobs, their respective jobs are always allowed to run concurrently.
+If there are multiple CronJobs, their respective Jobs are always allowed to run concurrently.
 -->
 ### 并发性规则 {#concurrency-policy}